Cyprus vs Bulgaria 2026: Which Is Better for Expat Entrepreneurs?

 Double Tax Treaty: Bulgaria - Cyprus

 Bulgaria and Cyprus have a double tax treaty in force.
 Key provisions: dividends 5-10%, interest 7%, royalties 10%.
-Both are EU members, so EU directives reduce these rates to 0% for qualifying corporate transactions.
+Both are EU members, so EU directives reduce these rates to 0% for qualifying corporate transactions (parent-subsidiary directive).
 The treaty follows standard OECD principles.
-Bulgaria is sometimes used as an intermediate jurisdiction for routing income; Cyprus provides cleaner structures with better treaty coverage for final destinations.

 Exit Tax and Emigration from Bulgaria

 Bulgaria does not impose an exit tax on individuals emigrating.
-The main considerations when leaving Bulgaria are: deregistering from Bulgarian social security (NOI), filing your final personal income tax return, and handling any outstanding VAT or corporate tax obligations.
-Bulgarian company shares can be sold without capital gains tax concerns in most cases.
+The main considerations when leaving Bulgaria are: deregistering from Bulgarian social security (NOI), filing your final personal income tax return (Form 1 to the NRA - National Revenue Agency), and handling any outstanding VAT or corporate tax obligations.
+Bulgarian company shares can be sold without capital gains tax concerns in most cases if held over 12 months.
 The process is administratively lighter than leaving Germany, France, or Spain.

 Cost of Living: Bulgaria vs Cyprus

 Bulgaria, particularly Sofia, is one of the cheapest countries in the EU.
 Rent for a 2-bedroom apartment in Sofia: EUR 400-700.
 Food and dining are extremely affordable: restaurant meal for two EUR 15-25.
-However, Cyprus, while more expensive than Bulgaria (Larnaca EUR 550-750 rent), offers dramatically better quality of life: Mediterranean climate, beaches, English-speaking environment, and international community.
+Plovdiv and Varna are similarly affordable.
+However, Cyprus, while more expensive than Bulgaria (Larnaca EUR 550-750, Limassol EUR 650-900), offers dramatically better quality of life for international entrepreneurs: Mediterranean climate, beaches, English-speaking environment, and an established international business community.

 Practical Steps to Relocate